Polyester Girl: Content

 The release of Polyester Girl has been described as the peak of Regurgitator's career; it was their highest selling single and has been credited with helping the album Unit reach sales of over 240,000.
 The song was a radio hit in Australia, with Allmusic describing it as one of the highlights from the album.
-Polyester Girl has been called a "socially challenging" song, and has also being described as Regurgitator's "anti-commercialism anthem".
+Polyester Girl has been called a "socially challenging" song, and has also been described as Regurgitator's "anti-commercialism anthem".
 When questioned if he would have done anything different on the album Unit, Regurgitator frontman Quan Yeomans cited Polyester Girl, stating "it's one of those throwaway things that was done so quickly and so sillily.
 Maybe I would do that again, but then that's the most successful track we've ever released."
 Drums and keyboards heard in the song were synthesised using a Roland MC-303.
 Polyester Girl is said to be about a man "pledging fidelity to a sex doll."
 A "romantic trauma" occurs when the product breaks and has to be sent away for repairs.